 If you have a question regarding parking, you can contact the parking office at 470-7118 or Security at 470-7826.

 Weekly/Monthly Parking Passes:

 Weekly/monthly parking passes are available for the Crouse Hospital Parking Garage at a reduced rate.
 The passes can be obtained from the parking office, 1st floor of the Crouse Avenue side of the garage, Monday – Friday, 7:30 a.m. – 4 p.m. or from valet attendants at the valet office, Monday – Friday 6 a.m. – 8:30 p.m.
-If the Parking Office and Valet are closed, please instruct customer to obtain a receipt from the garage for the daily parking paid and turn that into the parking office or valet when he or she purchases the discounted pass, and it will be credited against the cost of the weekly/monthly pass.
+If the Parking Office and Valet are closed, please obtain a receipt from the garage for the daily parking paid and turn that into the parking office or valet when a discounted pass is purchased, and it will be credited against the cost of the weekly/monthly pass.

 Direct Admits can obtain a parking voucher from security.